DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

 Dawn and dusk are generally very good times of the day to fish in freshwater.
 A lot of species will be active and feeding around these times, so definitely worth the effort to ensure you have a line in the water either first thing or the last part of the day.

-When the temperatures become extreme during a day, it can reduce the amount of oxygen in the water, and the fish become less active.
+When the temperatures become extreme during the day, it can reduce the amount of oxygen in the water, and the fish become less active.

 Fish will bite all through the day